SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Discussions

 to the layer-2 storage.
 After all $S$ tasks are finished, the verifiers randomly pick some of the tasks, randomly choose some of the intermediate sub-matrices, and verify whether \eqref{eq:matmul_iter} holds.
 The task proof passes verification if all the verified steps pass.

 The above example shows that the proposed PoL framework can also be extended to other useful works, if we can insert pseudo-randomness in the solution process.
 This is essential for blockchain security, as it prevents solution plagiarism and using the same solution more than once.
 If solving the entire task is lengthy (e.g., ML), we can divide the whole computation process into sub-tasks of relatively equal difficulty with respect to time (e.g., training $\tau$ epochs), then give a BGO to each sub-task, as we did in the proposed PoL framework.
-If a task is not too hard, we can also give a BGO to one single task or even a batch of tasks.
-However, this increases the amount of task downloading and block verification, which is why we chose ML instead of MatMul in this paper.
-(We do not have a choice but pick the second option for MatMul because the final result is deterministic) For task verification, probabilistic verification can be utilized to reduce computational overhead.
+If a task is less difficult, we can also give a BGO to a single task or even a batch of task.
+For task verification, probabilistic verification can be utilized to reduce computational overhead.

 A potential issue with the above extension is that, while matrix computation has a computation complexity of $O(m^3)$ (this can be made less if some advanced algorithms are used), downloading such a task has a communication complexity of $O(m^2)$, which may take the prover more time to download than to compute.
 This poses an implicit constraint on the computation-to-communication complexity of the chosen useful work.